yuiokjgft/Instagagement/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Software is quite messy due to inexperience with Python and time constraints.

 ## License